Photo by Yelim Hong

 Previously, I was an Associate Professor (2020-2022) and Assistant Professor (2014-2020) at the Division of Social Science, Hong Kong University of Science and Technology (HKUST).
-I graduated from the Department of Politics at New York University in 2014.
-Before my Ph.D. at NYU, I studied political science, economics (B.A.) and international relations (M.S.) at Seoul National University.
+I obtained my Ph.D. in the Department of Politics at New York University.
+Before NYU, I studied political science, economics (BA), and international relations (MS) at Seoul National University.
 You can follow me on Twitter @jeanjiyeonhong.